na-na-hi/renget/archive/smgenskins.md

    - [No current special skin effects]

  - Osiris
    - Leonardo Osiris is a member of the Ninja Turtles, and as such his Special Emote has him skateboard around until he next takes an action.
+Jumping while in this state does kickflips and other skateboarding tricks.

  - Pele
    - Heatsink Pele Special Emote allows her to float around using her daggers as hoverloard-skates.